Study and Examination Rules

 Part Four

-ORGANIZATION AND SUPERVISION THE STUDY IN THE DOCTORAL DEGREE PROGRAM
+ORGANIZATION AND SUPERVISION OF THE STUDY IN THE DOCTORAL DEGREE PROGRAM

 Article 19